Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Divergent Component of Motion Analysis of Bipedal Locomotion

-The infimum of $\xi_{0,x,\mathrm{max}}$ is also referred to as the $\infty$-step capturability bound $d_{\infty}$ in \cite{koolen2012capturability} (or viability bound) that theoretically distinguishes the stable walking gaits from the unstable ones, and such a bounded evolution of the DCM represents a walking gait that never falls.
-Furthermore, it can be proved that there exists at least one combination of the step position and duration in $\mathcal{D}\times \mathcal{T}$ such that the initial DCM $\xi_{0,x}^{k}$ in the interior of $\mathcal{X}$ is a contraction map for $k\in \mathbb{N}^+$, which implies a convergent evolution of the initial DCM.
-The same result also holds for backward walking.
+A similar result also applies to the $y$-direction, where there exist two consecutive foot placements such that any initial DCM $\xi^{yl/r}_{0,k}$ has a bounded evolution.
+The bound of such $\mathcal{X}$ is referred to as the $\infty$-step capturability bound $d_{\infty}$ (or viability bound) in~\cite{koolen2012capturabilitybased} that theoretically distinguishes the stable walking gaits from the unstable ones, and such a bounded (i.e., viable) evolution of the DCM represents a walking gait that can be stabilized.
+Indeed, it can be shown that any evolution of the initial DCM in the interior of ${\mathcal{X}}$ can increase the viability margin, which implies an ``asymptotically stable'' walking system~\cite{wieber2002stability}.

-Similarly, we can also compute the boundary values $\xi_{0,yl/r,\mathrm{max}}$ in the $y$-direction of the left or right swing foot respectively, and show a bounded evolution of $\xi_{0,y}^k$ in one cycle of the lateral walking.
-The details of the proof are omitted in this paper.